-Make this vegan fruity breakfast pudding with crusty, leftover French or Italian bread and watch it disappear.
+Make this fruity pudding with crusty, leftover French or Italian bread for a delicious vegan breakfast and watch it disappear.
 The custard is super simple and comes together in seconds, and on top of the pudding goes a delicious bourbon sauce.
-A vegan, soy-free, nut-free and gluten-free recipe.
+A vegan, soy-free and nut-free recipe.

 Do you sometimes have half a loaf of crusty old bread that's been sitting around for a day or more, has hardened into a rock, and you simply don't know what to do with?